AklimaRimi/Reptile-Museum/readme.md

   ![](https://github.com/AklimaRimi/Reptile-Museum/blob/main/output_images/hf.png)

-# Interference
+# Interface
   As this app is an educational app, I've decided to make it free for all.
 So I made a simple `UI` using `Flask` and rendered it on the `render.com` website.
 This website is free with conditions.

   ![](https://github.com/AklimaRimi/Reptile-Museum/blob/main/output_images/front.png)

   ![](https://github.com/AklimaRimi/Reptile-Museum/blob/main/output_images/back.png)

    * The `background image` of this website is generated using `Stable Diffusion`.
-An AI that generates Unseen Images Using `Promote`.
+An AI that generates Unseen Images Using `Promote` .The promte is:  <h3>night view green Amazon deep forest with reptile anime , realistic,Cartoon, mdjrny-v4 style, HQ</h3>.
    * Here I also used `Google Text To Speech` AI for kids who can not read but has curious mind to know about `Reptile`.
 Audio generates in `Real Time`

-# Problem That I've faced and How did I Overcame roadblocks
+# Problem That I've faced and How did I Overcome
   Of course, I've faced so many obstacles to build this website.

   First of all, set up the `Dataloader`.
 There are a few resources that I found for `Multi-Target` Image classifier.
 I've experimented a lot of ways and finally `MultiCategoryBlock()` with the parameter `add_na = True`, this is for `Multi-Target` classification, but I believe this will also work for Regression.